 Poor lifestyle and Unhealthy diet

-An unhealthy diet and poor nutrition can also be the reason for Type 2 diabetes.
-The excessive food uptake which is rich in fats, cholesterol, and calories can affect your body function in response to insulin.
-Regular exercise and healthy physical activities help your body function properly and decrease the risk of diabetes.
+Unhealthy diet and poor nutrition can also be the reason for Type 2 diabetes.
+The excessive food uptake which is rich for fats, cholesterol, and calories can affect your body function in response to insulin.
+Regular exercise and healthy physical activities help your body to function properly and decreases the risk of diabetes.